Tryon United Methodist Church

 --Caregivers of little children, adult children, parents and friends.

-Bulletin Announcement Deadlines: If you would like to have an announcement placed in the bulletin, please send it to Pam McNeil by Wednesday at 12:00 p.m. each week.
-Bulletins are printed by 2:00 p.m. each Wednesday.
-Send to tumc1@tryonumc.net .
+please send it to Pam McNeil by Wednesday at 12:00 p.m. each week.
+Bulletins are printed by

-OFFERTORY PRAYER (Abingdon Book of Worship 20205) Rev. Gerald Davis
+OFFERTORY PRAYER Rev. Gerald Davis

-OFFERTORY MUSIC Lord of the Dance Chancel Choir
+OFFERTORY MUSIC He Is Exalted Chancel Choir

 DOXOLOGY 94